Little Swinburne Reservoir: History

 The next proposal for the Swinburne area was made in 1873 by George Henry Hill, who was learning his trade by assisting the engineer John Frederick Bateman.
 Hill stated that measurements over ten years had shown that rainfall in the Swinburne area was 28.2 in per year, and that collecting water from some 4400 acre would yield an additional 3.75 e6impgal for the company.
 He further proposed a reservoir on the Swin Burn, a second reservoir to augment the storage capacity at Hallington, and an aqueduct or tunnel to convey water between the two.
 Following an unprecedented period of dry weather lasting for 560 days and ending in November 1874, a reservoir on the Swin Burn was again considered, and Hill again recommended proceeding.
 The directors agreed to proceed with plans for Swinburne reservoir, and a second reservoir, which became known as Little Swinburne, for which a bill was submitted to Parliament in February 1876.

 By the time the bill was submitted, it contained proposals for three reservoirs, of which Little Swinburne was the only one actually built.
 Lower Swinburne reservoir was immediately to the south west of Little Swinburne, while Upper Swinburne was to the north of it.
 The bill also included plans for West Hallington reservoir, to the south west of the first Hallington reservoir.
 There was opposition to the bill from Newcastle and Gateshead councils, from the Chamber of Commerce, and from John Gifford Riddell, the son of Thomas Riddell.
-The towns eventually withdrew there opposition, but Riddell's complaint was that the works would severely damage his 7000 acre estate, and that its engineering was unsound.
+The towns eventually withdrew their opposition, but Riddell's complaint was that the works would severely damage his 7000 acre estate, and that its engineering was unsound.
 He proposed three alternatives for reservoirs on the Warksburn, at the Northumberland Lakes, and on his own estate.
 Hill stated that the capacities of the three reservoirs would be 417 e6impgal for Upper Swinburne, 194 e6impgal for Little Swinburne, and 345 e6impgal for Lower Swinburne.